-There are apps which remove an electric scooter's region status on the firmware.
+Some apps remove an electric scooter's region status on the firmware.
 These apps can be found on google.
 When they remove the region it will only give the max speed that the manufacturer has specified.
-For example this might boost a Segway Ninebot G30 Max P up to 30km/hr.
+For example, this might boost a Segway Ninebot G30 Max P up to 30km/hr.

 Flash / rewrite firmware on the controller